Plant Care Guide

 Congratulations!
 Your new plant friends have made a successful journey to your door.
 Now what?
 Well honestly, there’s not much to do.
 At Lazy Gardens we curate our selection of succulents and cacti to ensure that they work for you- the normal person, who lives a normally chaotic life!
 We accommodate for all levels of laziness.
 So don’t stress too much about watering, and don’t feel bad about neglecting these little guys- they are actually a bit freaky and might like it.

-To help you along with your plant parenting journey we have some helpful tips and tricks covering all the basics of watering, lighting, temperature requirements and potting.
-Just remember, to relax- you don’t have to be a professional gardener to be a Lazy Gardener!
+To help you along with your plant parenting journey we have some helpful tips and tricks covering all the basics of lighting, watering, repotting, temperature requirements, etc. Just remember, to relax- you don’t have to be a professional gardener to be a Lazy Gardener!

 How to Water

 The golden rule in Lazy Gardening 101 is to not overwater your plants!
-Remember, these guys thrive on neglect, so put that water down and back away slowly.
-You can drown succulents and cacti with your attention and watering- DO NOT do this!
+Remember, these guys are used to storing what little water they get, so put that water down and back away slowly.
+Go on a walk, read a book, do anything else.

 Water your plants ONLY once you see or feel that the soil is completely dry.
 Using a handy-dandy finger, press down into the soil near the center of the pot.
 If the soil is dry, it’s watering time!
 You can also pull out a wooden chopstick.
 Plop the chopstick into the soil, if wet soil sticks onto the chopstick the watering is a no-go.

-While there really isn’t one set schedule determining when you should water your plants, we recommend watering sometime between every one to three weeks.
-And you should be watering even less in winter!
+The truth is, there is no one-size-fits-all watering schedule for succulents.
+And you should be watering even less in winter.
 That said, the easiest way to know if you should water your plants is by periodically checking the soil.
 And remember the golden rule: when in doubt DO NOT water!

 How to Pot Plants